 Our bodies are very, very intelligent, and are highly organized to prioritize our most essential organs and vital body functions above all else.
 Auxiliary items like hair and fingernails rank pretty low on the priority list, even if they may seem super important to you.

-Because of this, in order to nourish your hair (and skin and nails), it’s really important to be getting adequate nutrition in the first place.
-If your body is in an ongoing state of deprivation, it’s going to direct the nutrients you do take in to the most important functions first, and your hair is going to suffer.
+Knowing this, it becomes crucial that in order to nourish your hair (and skin and nails), you must get optimal nutrition in the first place.
+If your body is in an ongoing state of deprivation, it’s going to direct all nutrients in to the most important functions first, and your hair is going to suffer.

 First and foremost, be mindful of eating a nutrient-dense diet that’s got enough energy (calories) for your age and activity level.
+Most processed foods are calorie dense but nutritionally poor.
+If you focus on eating a variety of real foods – you know, the ones you have to cut, cook, and prepare yourself – you and your hair will benefit.
 If you want to go a step further, make it a point of prioritizing the 7 nutrients below.

 7 Nutrients for Healthy Hair